D4ZA1/student-database-using-sql/README.md

 # student-database-using-sql
-This is a project i worked on based on the students database management system of m college
+This is a project i worked on based on the students database management system of my college